-Before casting your vote, please take the time to review carefully the accompanying materials, including the section of the joint proxy statement/prospectus entitled "Risk Factors" beginning on page 29 and the section entitled "The Merger - Interests of OfficeMax Directors and Executive Officers in the Merger" beginning on page 77, which describes interests of some directors and executive officers of OfficeMax that may differ from those of shareholders of OfficeMax generally.
+Before casting your vote, please take the time to review carefully the accompanying materials, including the section of the joint proxy statement/prospectus entitled "Risk Factors" beginning on page 29 and the section entitled "The Merger - Interests of OfficeMax Directors and Executive Officers in the Merger" beginning on page 78, which describes interests of some directors and executive officers of OfficeMax that are in addition to or differ from those of shareholders of OfficeMax generally.
 Your vote is very important regardless of the number of shares you hold.